elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-2-configure-and-maintain-vlans-pvlans-and-vlan-settings.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/pvlans_vmware.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/pvlans_vmware.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/09/pvlans_vmware.png" alt="pvlans vmware VCAP5 DCA Objective 2.2 – Configure and Maintain VLANs, PVLANs and VLAN Settings " title="pvlans_vmware" width="773" height="438" class="alignnone size-full wp-image-4006" /></a>

 Basically if you want to add an extra layer of security for your environment and you have a use case for the PVLANs types (isolated, community, and promiscuous) then setup VLANs.
 As a side note physical switch configuration is required.
-More information on the physical switch setup can be seen in &#8220;<a href="http://www.ciscopress.com/articles/article.asp?p=29803&#038;seqNum=6" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ciscopress.com/articles/article.asp?p=29803&seqNum=6']);">VLANs and Trunking</a>&#8221;
+More information on the physical switch setup can be seen in "<a href="http://www.ciscopress.com/articles/article.asp?p=29803&#038;seqNum=6" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ciscopress.com/articles/article.asp?p=29803&seqNum=6']);">VLANs and Trunking</a>"

-To configure it on the DVS, from &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf']);">vSphere Networking ESXi 5.0</a>&#8220;:
+To configure it on the DVS, from "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf']);">vSphere Networking ESXi 5.0</a>":

 > **Create a Private VLAN**
 > You can create a private VLAN for use on a vSphere distributed switch and its associated distributed ports.